How to Get Car Insurance Discounts

 Airbags, anti-lock brakes, Electronic Stability Control, and an ignition immobilizer device are examples of equipment that can be part of a discount.

-Step 6: View your online quote.
+View your online quote.
 Check the information at the end of the quote for details on additional discounts.

 There may be additional discounts you can select, if applicable, to lower your insurance premium further.

 If you’ve taken a Defensive Driving course in the past three years, for example, you may be eligible for an additional discount.
+You also might be eligible for a small discount if you plan to pay your insurance premiums in full rather than month-by-month.

 Some car insurance providers offer a discount for viewing documents electronically instead of receiving paper copies.